calebjordanstone/Great-Graph-2025/README.md

 # What is included in this repository
 (1) One excel file ("2025_GreatGraphData_v2.xlsx") with participant data in long format.<br/>
-Note that this is datafile has been _processed_ to exclude participants who failed a series of instruction checks, and also excluded trials where participants failed to make a response before the timeout period or if they responded with a number that did not belong to either target squares.
+Note that this is datafile has been _processed_ to exclude participants who failed a series of instruction checks, and also excluded trials where participants failed to make a response before the timeout period or if they responded with a number that did not belong to either target squares.<br/>
 UPDATE 22/5/2025: Pivot table included in file with average proportion of blue targets selected across different trial types average over blocks (for each participant).

 (2) One tif file illustrating a single trial in the experiment + pre-trial screen based on LearningCondition assignment.<br/>